 To complete by machine, topstitch the binding at approximately 1/8” away from the neckline seam a shown.

-Finishing A Neck Edge With Single Layer Binding: No Opening
+Finishing A Neck Edge With Single Layer Binding: Without Opening

 1. Starting at the shoulder seam, trim and fold the end of the bias binding at about ½” in and pin it to the neck edge such that the raw edges align.